SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/00-Lesson-Introduction.md

   - What Maven is and how to use it

 **3. Java Persistence API**
-  - Definition and use cases
+  - Definition, entities, and methods

 [/slide]